Configuration

 no-ambiguous-paths: error

-You can modify the file at any point to control the behavior of the extension.
+Modify the `redocly.yaml` file at any time to control the extension's behavior.

-Files listed in this section will be automatically validated by the extension when you open them in VS Code.
+The extension automatically validates listed APIs when you open them in VS Code.